 Here’s where something interesting happens: across every approach - LangChain’s additive strategy, Manus’s subtractive philosophy, the Bitter Lesson skeptics - there’s convergence on one point.
 Self-verification matters.

-LangChain's most impactful change was forcing verification against the original spec before exit.
-This isn't just a middleware trick.
-It's addressing something fundamental about how current models work.
-They're biased toward their first plausible solution.
-They don't have a natural tendency to enter a build-verify loop.
-Left alone, they're one-shot artists - confident, fast, and frequently wrong at the margins.
+LangChain’s most impactful change was forcing verification against the original spec before exit.
+This isn’t just a middleware trick.
+It’s addressing something fundamental about how current models work.
+They’re biased toward their first plausible solution.
+Left alone, they’re one-shot artists - confident, fast, and frequently wrong at the margins.

 If we’re honest about the shelf life problem, the interesting exercise is sorting harness engineering techniques into two buckets: things that address fundamental properties of autonomous systems, and things that work around current model limitations.